Biga vs. Poolish: Choosing the Right Preferment for Your Pizza

 When kneading by hand, it is recommended to use poolish instead of biga because adding biga to the final dough without a mixer is neither easy nor enjoyable.

-Biga vs Poolish: Comparison Chart
+Biga vs Poolish: Comparison Table

 Below is a table summarizing the differences between poolish and biga: